STLiran/syte/README.md

 ##  Protocol Buffer
 ```
 In Order to allow support for the protocol buffer,
-The proto file should be copy:
+The proto file should be copy, The following script hanlde this for win64:
 $ WIN64: yarn build:win
-$ OSX(untested):yarn build:osx

 $ Alternativly just copy the file yourself from:
     src\reading_list\protocol_buffer\*.proto
   to: